Wine, Cider, Fruit Soda & SPIRITS

 Be sure to take in the Seven Stones Experience tour when you visit their winery.
 Your tour starts in the vineyard, then takes you inside to learn how they make the wine.
 Then it’s off for the unique experience of barrel tasting in the caves.
 Another great thing about this tour is that it also has chocolate tasting and a unique underground audio experience.

-Cycle along vineyards, take a guided tour by horseback or board a helicopter for a bird’s eye view of the spectacular valley.
+Cycle along farms and vineyards, take a guided tour by guided tour, or a helicopter for a bird’s eye view of the spectacular valley.
 Check out our guided tour operators.

 By Season